zwilsoncc/docs/pages/docs/features/aliases.md

 ## Custom Domains

-The same mechanism we explained above can be used to configure an **custom domain**.
+The same mechanism we explained above can be used to configure a **custom domain**.

 The command is almost exactly the same: